 Aria: This wine bar is one of my favorite Mediterranean/Italian restaurants.
 You can order all small dishes so it’s a perfect date spot.
-Also, you can reserve a private dinner room in the basement for a group of friends or birthday celebration.
+Also, you can reserve a private dining room in the basement for a group of friends or a birthday celebration.

 Café Clover: This is a very healthy American restaurant.
 They have amazing brunches and dinners.
 In the summer you can find a big outdoor terrace, which I love!
 Next to Café Clover is a little market where you can buy food and products to take home.

 Van Leeuwen: This is by far the best ice cream in town.
 Try the vegan salted caramel ice cream.
 It's heaven!

 Butcher's Daughter: This is my favorite place for brunch in West village.
 They have the best avocado toast in New York.

 Buvette: I love to sit at the bar of this French restaurant.
 It really feels like you are in a café in Paris.
 They also have a great brunch!

 Anfora: This is a really nice place to go for a good glass of wine.
 The West Village is full of wine bars, but this is one of my favorite.

 The Jane Hotel: This is a very classic hotel and also a nice place to go for drinks.

 The Marlton Hotel: For a great stay, this is a fantastic option!
 It is located next to Washington Square Park, which I really like.
 The ambiance is very warm and cozy.